 Pike Run fishing regulations

 Pike Run is classified as a stocked trout water by the PA fish commission.
-That means most of the stream is closed to fishing throughout all of March and a portion of April each year.
+That means most of the stream is closed to fishing from late February to April each year.
 The exception is the Delayed Harvest Artificial Lures Only (DHALO) section below Daisytown, PA, which is open to fishing year round.
 But as the name would suggest, fishing there is limited to artificial lures only.

 The DHALO section of the stream starts at the from the confluence with the unnamed tributary upstream of the State Route 2079 Bridge at the end of Daisytown and stretches downstream to the powerline crossing downstream of the State Route 2036 Bridge.
 In this area fishing can be done “with artificial lures only constructed of metal, plastic, rubber or wood, or with flies and streamers constructed of natural or synthetic materials.”
 In the DHALO area, three trout of at least nine inches can be kept from June 15 to Labor Day.
 You cannot keep any trout during any other part of the year.

 In the rest of the stream, fishing can be done with traditional angling methods using bait, lures and flies.
 Anglers are permitted to keep five trout over seven inches during regular trout season.
 The limit is lowered to three trout during the extended season later in the year.
 Other species of fish in Pike Run fall under general fishing regulations.

 To the best of my knowledge, this is accurate as of the time of writing.
 Of course regulations are subject to change.
 For current regulations be sure to check the Pennsylvania Fish Commission website.